Spatiotemporal spectral transfers in fluid dynamics: Introduction

 Each term $\mathcal{A}_n(k,t)$ can be thought of as transferring energy into or out of $\mathcal{E}(k,t)$ at wavenumber $k$.
 For example, an external forcing term might transfer energy into the system, and a dissipation term might transfer energy out of the system in the form of heat.
 In the cascade picture, the spatial spectral transfer due to the nonlinear advection term plays a central role, as it is the only term that can move energy between scales.
 Indeed, sometimes the terminology ``spectral transfer'' is reserved exclusively for the nonlinear advection term.
 However, we find it useful to think of each term $\mathcal{A}_n(k,t)$ as a spectral transfer, whether the energy transfer is into the system, out of the system, or between spatial scales.
+Because we compute general results that apply to all $\mathcal{A}_n$'s, we refer to all of them as transfers in this paper.

-In contrast with spatial spectral transfers, temporal and spatio-temporal spectral transfers, which would quantify the transfer of energy in frequency or wavenumber-frequency space respectively, have had little success in terms of theoretical predictions.
+In contrast with spatial spectral transfers, temporal and spatiotemporal spectral transfers, which would quantify the transfer of energy in frequency or wavenumber-frequency space respectively, have had little success in terms of theoretical predictions.
 For example, an analogous derivation of spectral slopes in frequency space would be problematic, because nonlinear transfers between time scales are expected to be less local than between spatial scales if small-scale structures are swept by large-scale structures \cite{Tennekes75}.
-However, while temporal and spatio-temporal spectral transfers may have limited theoretical applications, they can still be used as practical diagnostics.
-Temporal and spatio-temporal spectral transfers have already proven to be useful diagnostics in a variety of contexts. \citet{ScottArbic2007} used spatial spectral transfers to identify and examine an inverse cascade of kinetic energy present in a simple two-layer, quasigeostrophic model. \citet{Arbic12} diagnosed temporal spectral transfers in the ocean using altimetric measurements of sea surface height, output from a realistic general ocean circulation model, and the output from a simple two-layer quasi-geostrophic model. \citet{Arbic14} diagnosed spatio-temporal spectral transfers using similar data sets.
+However, while temporal and spatiotemporal spectral transfers may have limited theoretical applications, they can still be used as practical diagnostics. \citet{ScottArbic2007} used spatial spectral transfers to identify and examine an inverse cascade of kinetic energy present in a simple two-layer, quasigeostrophic model. \citet{Arbic12} diagnosed temporal spectral transfers in the ocean using altimetric measurements of sea surface height, output from a realistic general ocean circulation model, and the output from a simple two-layer quasi-geostrophic model. \citet{Arbic14} diagnosed spatiotemporal spectral transfers using similar data sets.
 Both studies were motivated by the possibility of linking the well-known nonlinear inverse cascade of energy towards larger spatial scales with low-frequency variability in the ocean.